AbdullahKhurshid/ecommerce-marketing-analytics/README.md

 ## Methodology

-For this project, we addopted the following process:
+For this project, we adopted the following process:

-1) Data Cleaning & Preperation
+1) Data Cleaning & Preparation
 2) Exploratory Data Analysis
 3) Feature Engineering
 4) Machine Learning Modelling
 5) Model Evaluation
 6) Model Deployment

+The steps taken in the above steps can be found in the code documentation file and supporting it would be a codebook for all the variables in the code.